 This unique dual degree aims to develop an awareness of the broader context within which legal issues arise including political, historical, philosophical and economic dimensions. [+]

-Top Online International Law Bachelors.
+Best Online Bachelors International Law 2014.
 Bachelor of Laws / Bachelor of Global Studies

 This dual degree course will equip students with the legal knowledge and practical skills to handle the demands of 21st Century practice while also developing, within a legal framework, an awareness of current global issues such as economics, politics, societal change and development, health and environmental sustainability.
 It will develop ethical skills and an appreciation of the law’s interaction with other disciplines as well as its international dimensions.